gowizzard/compver/README.md

 With this small cli tool, you can compare two versions with each other. **Currently, it is important to know that we only compare the version core (x.y.z).** This means that currently the pre-releases and the meta information are not taken into account.

+Our version specifications are based on semantic versioning.
+[Here](https://semver.org/) you can find the corresponding definition.

 ## Installation

 In order to install the tool correctly, you need to download it [here](https://github.com/gowizzard/compver/releases) and make it executable.
 After that you can move the binary into the application folder and use it via the terminal.